Llanelly Railway: The Llanelly Railway and Dock Company

-The delay meant that the works could not be completed within the authorised time, and a second Act was obtained allowed a time extension; it also permitted the use of steam locomotives on the line.
+The delay meant that the works could not be completed within the authorised time, and a second act of Parliament, the Llanelly Railway and Dock Act 1833 (3 & 4 Will.
+4. c. lii), was obtained allowed a time extension; it also permitted the use of steam locomotives on the line.

 The dock at Machynis, now called the New Dock, was completed in 1834, although the dock and railway appear to have been first used on 16 July 1833.
 It was stated to be the first public wet dock in Wales.

 The existence of the railway and the dock quickly led to considerable business, especially in the foreign export of coal; the East India Company was a particularly important customer.
 Not only the Llangennech Coal Company but numerous other pits came to use the line and the dock.

-The Company paid a 3% dividend in 1837 and 1838 and paid a remarkable 12% in 1839.
+The company paid a 3% dividend in 1837 and 1838 and paid a remarkable 12% in 1839.

 Horse traction was used exclusively on the line for several years, but from January 1858 a locomotive was employed.

 Extending northwards

-With opening of the dock and the Dafen line in 1834, the Directors were already thinking of a railway line northwards from Llanelly and Llangennech to Llandilo.
+With opening of the dock and the Dafen line in 1834, the directors were already thinking of a railway line northwards from Llanelly and Llangennech to Llandilo.
 Such a line would open up access to known important coal deposits in the valley of the River Amman, and Llandilo was an important agricultural centre.

-The necessary Act was passed on 21 August 1835, and the Company was retitled the Llanelly Railway and Dock Company.
+The Llanelly Railway and Dock Company Act 1835 (5 & 6 Will.
+4. c. xcvi) was passed on 21 August 1835, and the company was retitled the Llanelly Railway and Dock Company.
 The line was to run from the south side of the New Dock, avoiding interference with the Dafen line which ran to the north side.
-The main line would run through Llangennech, Pontardulais and Llandebie.
+The main line would run through Llangennech, Pontarddulais and Llandybie.
 There were to be thirteen branches, mostly short spurs to nearby pits but including one to Gelli Fawr and Garnant, and another to Cross Hands on Mynydd Mawr, later to be known as the Mountain Branch, or Great Mountain Branch.